 Raising taxes is one way, which other countries are doing.
 However, raising taxes across the board to provide handouts to seniors would make Singapore less competitive globally, ultimately reducing the resources we have as a country.
 It would also burden those who are working today, making it even tougher for them to save and invest for their own retirements.

-The second method, which is employed by CPF LIFE, is utilising the concept of risk pooling.
+The second method, which is employed by CPF LIFE, utilises the concept of risk pooling.

 A 5-Minute Explanation Of Risk Pooling

 Risk pooling is the fundamental concept on which insurance is based on.
 The insured pay premiums, which goes into a shared pool, and they receive a payout if the event they wish to be insured against (whether it is an accident, critical illness, or death) occurs.